 Protect Patient Data

-Physiotherapy practices hold sensitive health information protected by the Privacy Act 2020.
-Invest in secure practice management systems, regular data backups, and staff training on data handling.
-Consider cyber liability cover to protect against data breach costs.
+Physiotherapy practices hold sensitive health information protected by the Privacy Act 1988.
+Invest in secure practice management systems, regular data backups, staff training on data handling, and multi-factor authentication.
+Cyber liability cover provides a financial safety net if a breach occurs.

 6

-Your practice changes over time - new practitioners, higher turnover, different services, new equipment.
-Review your insurance at each renewal to ensure your cover still matches your actual practice.
-Notify your insurer of significant changes during the year.
+Your practice evolves - new practitioners, higher turnover, different services, new equipment.
+Review your insurance at each renewal to confirm cover still matches your actual operations.
+Notify your insurer of material changes during the year.

 7

-If you run a clinic with multiple physiotherapists, support staff, and high patient volumes, an insurance broker can help build a tailored package across multiple providers.
-Brokers have access to commercial-only products not available directly online.
+If you run a clinic with multiple physiotherapists, support staff, and high patient volumes, an insurance broker can construct a tailored package across several insurers.
+Brokers access commercial-grade products not available through direct online channels.

 Frequently Asked Questions